rohitshe/TestXenkoRepository/manual/graphics/effects-and-shaders/effect-language.md

 ## Adding mixins

 To add a mixin, simply use `mixin <mixin_name>`.

 ## Using parameters

-The syntax is similar to C# syntax.
+The syntax is similar to C#.
 The following rules are added:

 - when you use parameter keys, don't forget to add the using `params <class_name>`.
 Otherwise, keys will be treated as variables.
 - no need to tell the program where to check the values behind the keys.
 Just use the key.